Lemon Vinaigrette

 Once stuffed, you can freeze for later, or cook right away.
 Bake at 425 for 20 minutes or fry until golden brown.

-Easy Crockpot Pulled Chicken
+Easy Crock-pot (slow cooker) Pulled Chicken

 Clean chicken, season with salt, and pepper.
-Place seasoned chicken, salsa, and taco seasoning into crockpot.
+Place seasoned chicken, salsa, and taco seasoning into crock-pot.
 Set on high for four hours, or low for six.
 Chicken should pull easily with two forks.
 Stir, and add additional seasoning, as needed.
 Often times I’ll add sriracha for a bit more heat.

 I made it, now how do I eat it/what do I pair it with?